-- [(2) Migrant workers and members of their families may be expelled from the territory of a State Party to this Convention only in pursuance of a judicial or administrative decision reached or dictated in accordance with law and stating the reasons for the decision.] - [(3) The decision shall be communicated to them in writing.] - [(4) Except where the decision is pronounced by a judicial authority the person concerned shall have the right to appeal [to press its examination by a higher authority] against it.
-If the [appeal] [review] is not to be examined by a judicial authority, shall stay the execution of the decision except where the reasons stated therefore involve substantial requirements of national security or public order.
-If a decision which has been the subject of such immediate execution is subsequently annulled, the person concerned shall have the right to compensation according to law.] - [(5) In case of expulsion, the person concerned shall be allowed a reasonable opportunity to obtain the settlement of any claims for wages and other entitlements due to him by his employer, to settle any contractual liabilities, [and where this appears necessary for reasons of personal security, to seek entry to a country other than his country of origin.]
-Account shall also be taken of the person's family circumstances.] - [(6) Expulsion or departure from the receiving country shall not in itself prejudice any rights acquired under the law of a migrant worker or a member of his/her family.] - [(7) In any case of expulsion or deportation, the authorities of the State of destination [shall bear the costs incurred and] [shall refrain from exerting pressure on the persons concerned in any manner in order to obtain their agreement to summary procedures such as "voluntary exit", when such agreement is not spontaneously forthcoming from the persons concerned.]] - Article 23.
-(1) Migrant workers and members of their families shall have the right to seek consular [and diplomatic] protection [and appropriate assistance] from the authorities of their country or origin or those representing the interests of that country [and to receive from them legal advice and counsel] whenever the rights recognized in this Convention or their rights under the legislation of the country of employment [receiving country] are impaired. - [(2) The consular [or diplomatic] authorities of the country of origin or those representing the interests of that country shall be notified of any decision to expel a migrant worker or a member of his/her family [legally present in the State of destination] at least forty-eight hours before the expulsion is to take effect.] - family shall have the right to recognition everywhere as a person before the law: - Article 25.
-(1) All migrant workers shall enjoy treatment not less favourable than that which applies to nationals of the receiving State in respect of remuneration and:
+- [(1) Migrant workers and members [(1) Each case of expulsion shall of their families shall not be subject be examined and decided individually.] to measures of [collective] [mass] expulsion.] - [(2) Migrant workers and members of their families may be expelled from the territory of a State Party to this Convention only in pursuance of a judicial or administrative decision reached or dictated in accordance with law and stating the reasons for the decision.] - [(3) The decision shall be communicated to them in writing.] - [(4) Except where the decision is pronounced by a judicial authority the person concerned shall have the right to appeal [to press its examination by a higher authority] against it.
+If the [appeal] [review] is to be examined by a judicial authority, the execution of the decision shall be stayed except where the reasons stated therefore involve substantial requirements of national security or public order.
+If a decision which has been the subject of such immediate execution is subsquently annulled, the person concerned shall have the right to compensation according to law.] - [(5) In case of expulsion, the person concerned shall be allowed a reasonable opportunity to obtain the settlement of any claims for wages and other entitlements due to him by his employer, to settle any contractual liabilities, [and where this appears necessary for reasons of personal security, to seek entry to a State other than his State of origin.]
+Account shall also be taken of the person's family circumstances.]

+- [(6) Expulsion or departure from the receiving State shall not in itself prejudice any rights acquired under the law of a migrant worker or a member of his/her family.] - [(7) In any case of expulsion or deportation, the authorities of the State of employment [shall bear the costs incurred and] [shall refrain from exerting pressure on the persons concerned in any manner in order to obtain their agreement to summary procedures such as "voluntary exit", when such aggreement is not spontaneously forthcoming from the persons concerned.]]

+- (1) Migrant workers and members of their families shall have the right to seek consular [and diplomatic] protection [and appropriate assistance] from the authorities of their State of origin or those representing the interests of that State [and to receive from them legal advice and counsel] whenever the rights recognized in this Convention or their rights under the legislation of the State of employment [receiving country] are impaired. - [(2) The consular [or diplomatic] authorities of the State of origin or those representing the interests of that State shall be notified of any decision to expel a migrant worker or a member of his/her family [legally present in the State of destination] at least forty-eight hours before the expulsion is to take effect.]

+Every migrant worker and every member of a migrant worker's family shall have the right to recognition everywhere as a person before the law.